 Increasingly, Susan’s leadership and achievements were being recognized at the national level.
 In 2001 she won Gourmet Traveller magazine’s Jaguar Award for Innovation in Food and, in 2002 was a finalist in the South Australian Telstra Business Woman of the Year.

 Susan’s ongoing contribution to Australia’s food industry saw her work as Managing Director of the National Food Industry Strategy in Canberra and as a Senior Research Fellow with the Australian Innovation Centre (University of Tasmania) and the Centre for Global Food and Resources (University of Adelaide).

-The funds for this award were raised through a public campaign and event organised and attended by the Centre for Global Food and Resources (University of Adelaide), SA Food industry stakeholders and the Churchill Trust.
+To honour Susan's legacy, this Churchill Fellowship was established through a public campaign and event organised and attended by the Centre for Global Food and Resources (University of Adelaide), SA Food industry stakeholders and the Churchill Trust.